The AVUS in Berlin

 In 1992 new safety measurements where applied.
 To reduce speeds the straights where shortened again and the South corner was just a gap in the guardrail to turn.
 There was also a chicane created in front of the North loop.

 On the first of May 1999 the AVUS street circuit was said goodbye with a great event.
-All historic cars who ever drove at the historic circuit where taken from their museums for a final meeting at the AVUS.
+All historic cars who ever drove at the historic race track where taken from their museums for a final meeting at the AVUS.

 When you travel today to Berlin over the A115 you still see the old grandstand and control tower with the former office building next to the motorway.
 These buildings are now National Monument.

 The tower and offices are now in use as a motel.
-Because the grandstand cost the Government too much money they sold it in 2006 to an investor who let build an Autosalon and a restaurant inside.
+According to rumours the grandstand was sold in 2006 to an investor who want to build an Autosalon and a restaurant inside.
+However, by my most recens visit in 2016 none of these plans were realized.
+The old grandstand was abandoned.

-©Text: Herman Liesemeijer Pictures: Emil Bilars & Herman Liesemeijer.
-Satelite photo: Google Maps
+©Text & photos: Herman Liesemeijer Satelite photo: Google Maps